ARM-software/acle/cmse/cmse.md

 symbol when its secure gateway veneer is created.
 For instance, the compiler could use weak symbols for entry functions.

+<span id="requirement-11" class="requirement-box"></span>

-> **11** A toolchain must support creating a vector of secure gateway veneers
+> A toolchain must support creating a vector of secure gateway veneers
 > consisting of one or more veneers placed consecutively in memory.

 Vectors of secure gateway veneers are expected to be placed in NSC memory.
 All other code in the secure executable is expected to be placed in secure memory regions.
-This placement is under the control of the developer.
+This placement is under your control.

-Preventing inadvertent secure gateways as described in [Inadvertent secure gateway](#inadvertent-secure-gateway) is a responsibility shared between a developer and their toolchain.
-A toolchain must make it possible for a developer to avoid creating inadvertent secure gateways.
+Preventing inadvertent secure gateways as described in [Inadvertent secure gateway](#inadvertent-secure-gateway) is a responsibility shared between you and the toolchain in use.
+A toolchain must make it possible for you to avoid creating inadvertent secure gateways.

+<span id="requirement-12" class="requirement-box"></span>

-> **12** Excluding the first instruction of a secure gateway veneer, a veneer must
+> Excluding the first instruction of a secure gateway veneer, a veneer must
 > not contain the bit pattern of the SG instruction on a 2-byte boundary.

+<span id="requirement-13" class="requirement-box"></span>

-> **13** A vector of secure gateway veneers must be aligned to a 32-byte boundary,
+> A vector of secure gateway veneers must be aligned to a 32-byte boundary,
 > and must be zero padded to a 32-byte boundary.

-The developer should take care that the code or data before the vector of secure gateway veneers does not create an inadvertent secure gateway with the first secure gateway veneer in the vector.
+You should take care that the code or data before the vector of secure gateway veneers does not create an inadvertent secure gateway with the first secure gateway veneer in the vector.
 Arm recommends placing the vector of secure gateway veneers at the start of a NSC region.

+<span id="requirement-14" class="requirement-box"></span>

+> You must have granted control of the position of secure
-> **14** The position of secure gateway veneers in a vector must be controllable
+> gateway veneers in a vector.
-> by the developer.

-This last requirement gives the developer complete control over the address of a secure gateway veneer.
-It allows the developer to fix the addresses of the secure gateway veneers such that secure code can be updated independently of non-secure code.
+This last requirement gives you complete control over the address of a secure gateway veneer.
+It allows you to fix the addresses of the secure gateway veneers such that secure code can be updated independently of non-secure code.